Bhavyamadhu2006/Notes/README.md

 In case of functions : When the function is defined, it is defined inside the memory space completely, along with what is defined inside
                        the function (Example in hoisiting.js file).

+SINGLE THREADED : One Command at a time (Under the hood of the browser, may be not) AND SYNCHRONOUS EXECUTION : One at a time and in order

+FUNCTION INVOCATION: Running a function.
+In javaScript by using paranthesis ().